htrc/HTRC-Tools-PairtreeToText/README.md

     * @param metsXmlFile The METS file describing the volume (and its page ordering)
     * @param volZipFile The volume ZIP file
     * @param codec The codec to use for encoding and decoding the text (implicit)
-    * @return A pair representing the volume and its textual content */ def pairtreeToText(metsXmlFile: File, volZipFile: File)(implicit codec: Codec): (PairtreeDocument, String)
+    * @return A pair representing the volume and its textual content wrapped in Success, or Failure if an error occurred */ def pairtreeToText(metsXmlFile: File, volZipFile: File)(implicit codec: Codec): Try[(PairtreeDocument, String)]

   /**
     * Retrieve full text (concatenated pages) from HT volume *
     * @param volZipFile The volume ZIP file
-    * @return A pair representing the volume and its textual content */ def pairtreeToText(volZipFile: File): (PairtreeDocument, String)
+    * @return A pair representing the volume and its textual content wrapped in Success, or Failure if an error occurred */ def pairtreeToText(volZipFile: File): Try[(PairtreeDocument, String)]

   /**
     * Retrieve full text (concatenated pages) from HT volume